iblsoft/swimdemo/README.md

 ### Verifying the server's certificate

 *Note:* Normally the AMQP port 5672 is reserved for unencrypted communications.
-The *Artemis ActiveMQ* broker supports unencrypted connections, but we have chosen to disable this option and only allow SSL connections.
+The *Artemis ActiveMQ* broker supports unencrypted connections, but we have chosen to disable this option on <swim.iblsoft.com> and only allow SSL connections.
 The connection to 5672 thus requires SSL, but does not strictly require verification of the server's certificate.

 The client will attempt to verify the server's authenticity using the HARICA staging root certificate.